SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

 Write about inbreeding somewhere in some other section.
 Novice crossmocks don't add that much value.
-Also talk about recordings on Youtue and how these can add as much value as high level crossmocks.
-Maybe talk about doing speeches and then seeing how the people in the recording did it.

 ### Cubbon Park
 Holding a couple Cubbon Park Sessions in a year is a Debsoc tradition.